d3w3r/nestjs/README.md

   we have to import that with an `inject(config.KEY) private name:ConfigType<typeof config>` that is all that we have to use, or we can use the simply `configService` and use `configService.get()` but the first aproach is better becuase has only a specific set of vars and no-one can be invented.
+- Another important configuration is to validate the schema of the enviroment variables for example we use that into the `ConfigModule.forRoot({ global: true, pathEnvFile: path, load: [config], validationSchema})` with that and using `Joi.object({ property: Joi.number().required() })` we validate the full schema before execution.

 ## Git commands
 - to clone a branch `git clone -b name url` to clone only the brach.